fexi12/DataPipeline/README.md

 - [x] Transform data to the correct format
 - [x] Replace Null Values to empty
 - [x] Upload the DataFrame Locally
+- [ ] Continues to process data even if a url have no data
 - [ ] Check the Data and it's transformation
 - [ ] Upload the DataFrame to MSQ Server
 - [ ] Create DataFrame with index (missing someones)